katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ### Get notified when the user has been clicked on a local notification
 The `notification.local.onclick` interface can be used to get notified when the user has been clicked on a local notification.

-The listener has to be a function and takes the following arguments:
+The listener must be a function and takes the following arguments:
  - id: The ID of the notification
  - state: Either *background* or *foreground*
  - json: A custom (JSON encoded) string

-**Note:** The event is only being invoked in background if the app is not suspended!
+**Note:** The event is only invoked in background if the app is not suspended!

-#### Further informations
+#### Further information
 - The *autoCancel* property can be used to either automatically cancel the local notification or not after it has been clicked by the user.

 ```javascript
 window.plugin.notification.local.onclick = function (id, state, json) {};
 ```

-### Get notified when a local notification has been canceled
+### Get notified when a local notification has been cancelled
-The `notification.local.oncancel` interface can be used to get notified when a local notification has been canceled.
+The `notification.local.oncancel` interface can be used to get notified when a local notification has been cancelled.

-The listener has to be a function and takes the following arguments:
+The listener must be a function and takes the following arguments:
  - id: The ID of the notification
  - state: Either *background* or *foreground*
  - json: A custom (JSON encoded) string

-**Note:** The event is not being invoked if the local notification has been cleared in the notification center.
+**Note:** The event is not invoked if the local notification has been cleared in the notification center.

-#### Further informations
+#### Further information
-- The *autoCancel* property can be used to either automatically cancel the local notification or not after it has been clicked by the user.
+- The *autoCancel* property can automatically cancel the local notification if has been clicked by the user.
-- See [cancel][cancel] and [cancelAll][cancelall] of how to cancel local notifications manually.
+- See [cancel][cancel] and [cancelAll][cancelall] to cancel local notifications manually.

 ```javascript
 window.plugin.notification.local.oncancel = function (id, state, json) {};